jkoomjian/Random-Experiments/AngularProject2/README.txt

-// TODO fix the module loader
+// TODO fix the module loader, use webpack?

 Example project to learn Angular.
 Displays an intersection with stoplights.
 The stoplights can be triggered manually, or by a timer.